RobotnikAutomation/robot_description/README.md

 The `robots` folder contains a folder for each robot type:

  - rbkairos
+ - rbtheron
  - rbrobout
+ - rbvogui
+ - rbvogui-xl
  - rbsummit
- - rbvogui
- - rbtheron
+ - rb1

 Inside each robot type folder, there may exist several versions.